AtomDB/pyatomdb/pyatomdb/docs/index.rst

 The atomic database APED contains a range of data for a host of different ions.
 It contains a host of different files covering a range of different processes.
 The full database, when uncompressed is more than 10GB of data, so we are avoiding distributing it to all users.
 You can, however, get the individual data you need using the ``get_data`` routine::

-  mydata = pyatomdb.atomdb.get_data(z0, z1, ftype)
+  mydata = pyatomdb.atomdb.get_data(Z, z1, ftype)

-This will try to open the file locally if it exists, and if it does not it will then go to the AtomDB FTP server and download the data for element z0, ion z1, with ftype a 2-character string denoting the type of data to get:
+This will try to open the file locally if it exists, and if it does not it will then go to the AtomDB FTP server and download the data for element Z, ion z1, with ftype a 2-character string denoting the type of data to get:

 - ``IR``: ionization and recombination
 - ``LV``: energy levels